You ask it, we have it answered!

 By having a valid will in place, individuals can designate specific beneficiaries, determine the assets they will receive, and impose conditions or requirements for inheritance.
 However, trusts offer even greater control and flexibility, where individuals can dictate when and how assets should be distributed to beneficiaries.
 Trustees can be appointed to manage and distribute assets according to the testator’s instructions, ensuring that the distribution aligns with their intentions.

-Contact Capital Legacy today to receive expert advice on the all the advantages a trust, and which type would best suit your needs.
+Contact us to receive expert advice on the all the advantages a trust, and which type would best suit your needs.